HUKang-2000/LassoCMAQ/README.md

 - waiter             (>= 0.2.5.1)

 ## Copyright & Contact
 - Copyright (c) 2026 Lee, D.-B, Kang, H.-U, Seo, G.-E, Kim, J.-S, Kim, B.-M, Woo, J.-H, and and Hwang, K.-B. All rights reserved.
-The author retains all rights to this software and documentation
+The author retains all rights to this software and documentation.
 - If you have any questions, please feel free to contact me: kbhwang@ssu.ac.kr

 ## Citation